hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step5-services.md

 `kubectl get service kubernetes-dashboard-katacoda -n kube-system`{{execute}}

-With this Katacoda virtualization these URLs are not accessible from your browser, however they can be reached with Katacode URLs described in the next step.
+With this Katacoda virtualization, these URLs are not accessible from your browser, however they can be reached with Katacode URLs described in the next step.